lucasgwartz/Penguins/README.md

-Analyzed Penguins Data in Seaborn, using Python.
+Analyzed Penguins Data in Seaborn using Python.